SohaibAShah/UP-Fall-FL/Experimental_Scripts/Modules/Module1.md

-Of course.
-Here is the provided information converted into a clean, well-structured Markdown format.

 # Module 1: IMU Fall Detection with a Tiny 1D-CNN

 This project demonstrates how to build and train a lightweight 1D Convolutional Neural Network (1D-CNN) for fall detection using Inertial Measurement Unit (IMU) sensor data.
 It starts with the foundational concept of using a single, low-power modality (accelerometer/gyroscope) for binary classification (fall vs. non-fall).